korntewin/gpt-tkn-analyzer/README.md

 ## Findings:

 From the table below, we can see that a **single token can represent the whole word for English!** For Thai, it can represent *at most 2-3 characters per one token*.
-Meaning that GPT needs to generate much more tokens to be composed into Thai words!
+Meaning that GPT needs to generate/consume much more tokens to be composed into Thai words!
 Japanese characters per token seem to be more meaningful than thai text per token.

 | language | size | sampling of a single token | percent_ratio |
 | :--: | :--: | :--: | :--: |